 The Rooftop Bar at The Tremont House

 The Rooftop Bar is the only outdoor venue on the Island to offer a bird’s eye view of Galveston.
 The hotel unveiled a new sophisticated, modern lounge atmosphere for The Rooftop Bar following a $100,000 upgrade completed in June 2011.
 Guests can see the historic harbor, downtown, ship channel, beachfront and other landmarks from this rooftop setting.
-The Rooftop Bar is open daily for the season (weather permitting) beginning May 1.
+The bar is open daily (weather permitting)

 15,776 Sq.
 Ft. of Accommodating Function Space